-These three books were used as sources of information for creating this course, as were academic journals, other academic books, textbooks, and various Internet sources.
-All sources are credited in the lecture handouts.
+Various sources of information used in creating this course include: academic journals, other academic books, textbooks, and various Internet sources.
+Such sources are credited in the lecture material.

 Course Website:

 Additional course information will be provided on the web using OWL.
 Use http://owl.uwo.ca and then log in using your Western University username and password.
 Your log in will require that you be officially enrolled in the course.
 Please become familiar with this site, and carefully check that your computer meets the OWL requirements.